 Committed quantity

-The Committed quantity is the amount currently assigned to open orders.
-Orders in the open status include Awaiting Fulfillment and Dropshipment Requested.
+Committed (CMT) is the number of units currently tied to open orders.
+Open orders include those with a status of Awaiting Fulfillment or Dropshipment Requested.

 Product List Page